RoboJediPL/PX4-Autopilot/Tools/simulation/quadruped/README.md

 export GZ_DISTRO=harmonic
 ```

+If the build fails with `px4_gz_plugins` missing, run the above commands to
+ensure the models and plugins are downloaded.

 The `model` and `world` files included here provide a minimal environment with a ground plane, sun light source, and the quadruped model using the `WheelEncoderSystem` plugin.

 See [docs/en/frames_rover/quadruped.md](../../../docs/en/frames_rover/quadruped.md) for full details about the quadruped control module and hardware integration.